 When incorrect application traffic is detected, the UPF should send a report to the SMF.
 The SMF should further inform to the PCF that the URSP rule is wrongly enforced by the UE.
 The PCF can decide whether to update the URSP rules to the UE based on local configuration and operator policies (e.g. update the URSP via UCU procedure by excluding the wrongly enforced URSP rule).

-NOTE: It is assumed that same PCF is selected by the SMF and the AMF.
+NOTE 1: It is assumed that same PCF is selected by the SMF and the AMF.

+NOTE 2: The PDR sent from the SMF to the UPF indicates the QFI and a Packet Filter Set, any traffic in the QoS Flow identified by the QFI does not match the Packet Filter Set deemed as incorrect application traffic.

 If none of the existing PDU Sessions matches the selected Route Selection Descriptor, the UE tries to establish a new PDU Session as described in clause 4.3.2.2.1 TS 23.502 [3] using the values specified by the selected RSD.
 Following impacts are applicable for URSP enforcement reporting: